-Here is an example webhook payload formatted as a JSON object, taken from the Discord webhook documentation:
+Here is an example webhook payload from the Discord webhook documentation:

 {